RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 Athena helps you analyze unstructured, semi-structured, and structured data **stored in Amazon S3**.
 Examples include **CSV, JSON, or columnar data formats such as Apache Parquet and Apache ORC**.
 You can use Athena to run **ad-hoc queries** using ANSI SQL, without the need to aggregate or load the data into Athena.

 - Amazon Athena + Lambda (Data Source Connector) Frderated Query -> S3

+- Amazon Athena DynamoDB connector

+  The Amazon Athena DynamoDB connector **enables Amazon Athena to communicate with DynamoDB so that you can query your tables with SQL**.
+Write operations like [INSERT INTO](https://docs.aws.amazon.com/athena/latest/ug/insert-into.html) are not supported.

 ## Amazon RedShift